henrivuorinen/speech_control/readme.md

 # Voice controlled Vehicle Project

-In this project there will be a python code to recognize speech, process the input and send desired data to Arduino platform via bluetooth link.
+This project contains a code to recognize speech using Google api, process the data and send the desired data to remote controlled vehicle powered by Raspberry Pi 5 board.

-Check in your IDE that you have all the necessary libraries and packages installed.

-## Components
+## Hardware Components
 - Raspberry Pi: The central computing unit responsible for processing commands and sensor data.
+This project used model 5.
 - Ultrasonic sensors: Used for detecting obstacles in the vehicle's path.
+In this project model was HC-SR04.
 - Motor controllers: Control the movement of the vehicle's motors based on input commands.
+This project used L298N.
 - Camera module: Captures live video feed for remote monitoring.
+This project used camera module 3.

+## Software components
+### Raspberry Pi
+- _**Server**_: Responsible for opening a server to a HOST and PORT.
+Also responsible for handling the data received through the socket.
+- **_Motor controller_**: Includes the functions to move the wheels through the L298N controller.
+Made by using the gpiozero framework and Robot library that includes inbuild moving functions.
+- **_Command Handler_**: Has the functions to handle voice commands.
+All new voice commands should be implemented into here.
+- **_Video Stream_**: Handles the camera module.
+Uses libcamera functionality in Raspberry Pi to start and stop the video feed.
+This is handled in a separate thread, so it does not interfere with the other running functions in the project.
+Also this is responsible to send the video feed over the socket in real time.
+- **_Main_**: The main file that starts the project when executed.
+All the functions should be running through the main so there should be no need to separately start other services.
+Also the distance sensor is being handled in the main, using distance_sensor_handler() function, that is constantly monitoring the distance in-front of the vehicle.

+### Laptop
+- **_Wifi Controller_**: Component for connecting, sending data and receiving data over the wifi network.
+In this project wifi network was chosen to be the way to communicate and send data with Raspberry Pi, so this wifi controller handles this.
+- **_Video Stream Recognition_**: Uses a MobileNetSSD model to recognize objects from the live video feed received from Raspberry Pi.
+Model vectors and configuration can be found in the **model** directory.
+It can be configured to use any video source, but this project uses the video source recorded from the Raspberry Pi.
+- **_Stream Voice Recognition_**: Handles the voice recognition.
+It will listen the microphone, and when audio is detected it sends the audio to google api.
+This then processed in the code and printed out.
+- **_Control App_**: Responsible for running the laptop side of the project.
+It will execute the voice recognition and passes the commands through the wifi_controller to Raspberry Pi.

 ## Features
 - Remote control via server-client communication